MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 2. Select the application window you would like to share, or share your screen.

 > [!Note]
-> You can only share one application window or screen at a time.
-If you want to share a different screen, select the **Close share tray** icon to stop sharing, select a different screen, and then start sharing again.
+> You can share one application window or screen at a time.
+If you want to share a different screen, select the **Close share tray** button to stop sharing, select a different screen, and then start sharing again.

 ## Record a call

 You may want to record the Dynamics 365 Remote Assist call for documentation or record-keeping purposes.
-Read the comparison chart to understand the three options for recording a call.
-Then, keep reading to learn more about each option.
+Read the following comparison chart to understand the three options for recording a call.
+Keep reading to learn more about each option.

 ### Comparison chart: Three ways to record a call